brunoamaral/ai-hed-website/content/post/251104-ESCS/index.md

 ### **Pilot Courses at ESCS**

-At ESCS, eight Pilot Courses were selected to represent diverse disciplinary areas across Public Relations and Corporate Communication, Journalism, and Audiovisual and Multimedia Studies:
+At ESCS, eight Pilot Courses were selected to represent diverse disciplinary areas across Public Relations and Corporate Communication, Journalism, and Audiovisual and Multimedia Studies.

+Each course is being piloted by the following teachers:

 * **Multiplatform Journalism Workshop** — [Vera Moutinho](https://www.linkedin.com/in/veramoutinho)